 - Completion of three courses in Liturgical Studies (LTS) as follows:

-- One Liturgical Studies (LTS) course whose course number ends in -00 through -29;
+- One Liturgical Studies (LTS) course whose course number ends in -00 through -29 in order to broaden one’s perspective on worship (these courses will be offered every Fall and Spring semester);

-- One Liturgical Studies (LTS) course whose course number ends in –30 through -59;
+- One Liturgical Studies course (LTS) whose course number ends in -30 through -59 in order to enhance one’s practical capacities in worship (these courses will be offered every Fall, Spring, and Summer semester);

-- One other Liturgical Studies (LTS) course listed in the Divinity Bulletin or any course chosen from the approved options (more may be added):
+- Any third Liturgical Studies (LTS) course listed in the Divinity Bulletin or any course chosen from the following options (more may be added):

 - Old Testament 766 (Biblical Prayer)